|You can read the entire AOC Sunday Report RIGHT HERE!|

 When Jesus left on Ascension Day, we lost a teacher here on earth.
 We still have Him as Redeemer and Savior; but what to do for understanding?
 In response to His departure, God sent us the Holy Ghost.

-Who is this Holy Ghost and why is he here?
+Who is this Holy Ghost?

 The Holy Ghost has been there since the beginning.
 He breathed life into the world, yet His actions seemed to be sporadic until Pentecost.